 It cannot be ruled out that the background is by a later hand.

 On the table sits a fancy veneered box and metal writing set on a tray behind it.
 Both objects, arranged in a slightly different manner, appear in another painting by Vermeer, A Lady Writing.
 No critic has ever speculated on the purpose of the box although it would most likely be intended to hold jewelry or in this case, an even more precious commodity, the love letters of the mistress.
-This kind of writing set was represented in numerous canvases of Vermeer's contemporaries such as Nicolaes Maes, Gabriel Metsu and Gerard ter Borch.
+This kind of writing set was represented in numerous canvases of Vermeer's contemporaries such as Nicolaes Maes, Gabriel Metsu and Gerrit ter Borch.

 As maids had become an indispensable part of Dutch upper-class living, so genre painters, who tailored their works to this class's aspirations, represented them infinite times in a variety of attitudes.
 Their working dress, however, must have been fairly standardized.
 In fact, the maid in Gabriel Metsu's The Cook (see left) is dressed almost identically to the maid in present work by Vermeer.

 Unlike the grinning maid in Vermeer's later Love Letter, who seems to quite informed as to content of the missive she has just consigned, her neutral facial expression and respectful demeanor appears to suggest that she plays a relatively a neutral role in the painting's narrative.
 Her open mouth, however, indicates that she may have just announced the letter's arrival helping to create a suspenseful moment of Vermeer's quite drama.